 As a matter of fact, focus on one to two experiences that made you really stand out not only as a character but how you managed to grow within the company.
 Be yourself and do not treat the interview as an interrogation.

-Here are simple ways to stand out in your next job interview:
+How to stand out in your next job interview examples:

 One of the first people you would probably meet is someone at reception area.
 Remember to greet and treat everyone equally.
 Your character can tell a lot by your manners and behaviour ethics.